MetricOptimizedGating/MOG-Public/README.md

 In Siemens version there are two files read_raw_data.m and write_raw_data.m excluded from this repository but found on Siemens IDEA forum.

-The Metric Optimization code found here uses two parameter optimization as described in Jansz et al. We are further developing MOG with multiparameter optimization which will be available on github eventually.
+The Metric Optimization code initially runs two parameter optimization as described in Jansz et al.
+We are further developing MOG with multiparameter optimization which will be available on github eventually.

 ![](http://i.imgur.com/SmDExh1.jpg)
 ====